WholeCoder/OurGame/README.md

 **press B key** - Go to Blank Screen (Only when on editor grid screen)

 **press E key** - Go to Editor screen (Only when on blank screen)

+**press P key** - Enter mode that scrolls the board by pressing Left/Right arrow keys